NativeScript/docs-v7/ui/action-bar.md

 ![action-items-android]({{site.baseurl}}/img/modules/action-bar/action-items-android.png "action-items-android")

 ## Positioning

-Positioning options are different for different platforms.
+The following positioning options are available for iOS and Android.

-Android:
+Android (set with `android.position`):

 * `actionBar`\[default\] - Put the item in the action bar.
 Action item can be rendered both as text or icon.
 * `popup` - Put the item in the options menu.
 Items will be rendered as text.
 * `actionBarIfRoom` - But the item in the action bar if there is room for it, otherwise - in the options menu.

-iOS:
+iOS (set with `ios.position`):

 * `left`\[default\] - Put the item on the left side of the action bar.
 * `right` - Put the item on the left side of the action bar.

 ## Setting Icons

-You can use the `icon` property to set an image for the action item.
-You can use both local image (ex.`~/images/add.png`) or resource (ex. `res://ic_add`).
-As there is no way to set explicitly `width` and `height` for he icon - using resource is the preferred approach.
-When the `icon` is set it will be shown instead of `text`.
+You can use the `icon` property to set an image instead of text for the action item.
+You can use both local image (ex.`~/images/add.png`) or resource (e.g. `res://ic_add`).
+As there is no way to set explicitly `width` and `height` for the icon - using resource is the preferred approach.

 You can use `ios.systemIcon` and `android.systemIcon` properties to show system icons.
-If system icon is defined it will be used instead of `icon` and `text` properties.
+If a system icon is defined it will be used instead of `icon` and `text` properties.

 Values for `android.systemIcon` correspond to the resources names if the built-in Android system icons.
-For a full list of Android drawable names, please visit http://androiddrawables.com.
+For a full list of Android drawable names, please visit [http://androiddrawables.com](http://androiddrawables.com).

 Values for `ios.systemIcon` are numbers from the [`UIBarButtonSystemItem`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIBarButtonItem_Class/index.html#//apple_ref/doc/uid/TP40007519-CH3-SW2) enumeration: